seonWKim/blog_os/README.md

     - Hardware interrupts occur ASYNCHRONOUSLY
         - completely independent of the executed code and can occur at any time
     - Each controller can be configured through 2 I/O ports
         - Command port: used to send commands to PIC
         - Data port: used to send or receive data from PIC
 - EOI(End of Interrupt) signal
     - This signal tells the controller that the interrupt was processed and that the system is ready to receive the next interrupt
     - With no EOI, PIC thinks we're still busy processing the first timer interrupt and waits patiently for the EOI signal before sending the next one
 - PIT(Programmable Interval Timer)
     - The hardware timer we are using
     - It's possible to configure the interval between 2 interrupts
+- Timer interrupts
+  - essential for OS because they provide a way to periodically interrupt the running process and let the kernel regain control
+    - implement multi process etc

 - `hlt` instruction
     - Halts the CPU until the next interrupt arrives

-  -
+- scancode
+    - a numeric code that represents a specific key on a keyboard
+    - when key is pressed/released, the keyboard hardware sends a scancode to the computer to indicate which key was involved
+    - used at the low level to detect key presses and releases